 Drinking and Driving

-Our cab company once found a fellow cabbie in front of a stadium, stumbling around, and they found out he was drinking the alcohol in his car.
-He was taking his breaks at bars and even drinking during his shift.
-The police caught him because he was swerving while making a U-turn.
+There was a cab driver that was found to be drinking and driving.
+He was in front of the Air Canada Centre, stumbling around, and they found out he was drinking the alcohol in his car.
+He was taking his breaks at bars.
+This guy was drinking during work and got caught because he came out of a bar, made a U-Turn in the road and was swerving, so he got caught by police.
 I couldn’t believe it.